IBRAHIMatef69/odc_project/README.md

 # odc_project

-A new Flutter project.

-## Getting Started
+## A new flutter courses application with mvc design pattern MVC and GetX statemanegement and restfull Api

 This project is a starting point for a Flutter application.